VCSFA-MARS/ThinSat-Program/Test Style Guide.md

 Solution: Eat a snack.

 ## To link a File
 No spaces in file names.
 Use dashes.
 Save with file extension.
+File names are start lowercase.